History of Major League Baseball on ABC: 1983–1989 television package

 In 1985, ABC announced that every game of the World Series would be played under the lights for the biggest baseball audience possible.
-Just prior to the start of the 1985 World Series, ABC removed Howard Cosell from scheduled announcing duties as punishment for his controversial book I Never Played the Game.
+Just prior to the start of the 1985 World Series, ABC removed Howard Cosell from scheduled announcing duties as punishment for his controversial book I Never Played the Game that criticized his colleagues at ABC.
 In Cosell's place came Tim McCarver (joining play-by-play man Michaels and fellow color commentator Jim Palmer), who was beginning his trek of being a part of numerous World Series telecasts.
 Reportedly, by 1985, Cosell was considered to be difficult to work with on baseball telecasts.
 Apparently, Cosell and Michaels got into a fairly heated argument following the conclusion of their coverage of the 1984 American League Championship Series due to Cosell's supposed drunkenness among other problems.
 Rumor has it that Michaels went as far as to urged ABC executives to remove Cosell from the booth.
 Ultimately, Michaels went public with his problems with Cosell.
 Michaels claimed that "Howard had become a cruel, evil, vicious person."

-In the end, the very last baseball game that Howard Cosell would help broadcast for ABC and his very last assignment for ABC Sports in general, was a game between the between the Kansas City Royals and Minnesota Twins in Minneapolis on Sunday, September 29, 1985.
+In the end, the very last baseball game that Howard Cosell would help broadcast for ABC and his very last assignment for ABC Sports in general, was a game between the Kansas City Royals and Minnesota Twins in Minneapolis on Sunday, September 29, 1985.

 Perhaps Al Michaels's first historic call with ABC Sports while covering Major League Baseball occurred in what is now known by many as the Don Denkinger game on October 26, 1985.
 The Kansas City Royals trailed the St. Louis Cardinals 3–1 in a World Series that was panned for being low-scoring and dull.
 After a Royals win in St. Louis forced the action back to Kansas City, the sixth game was also low scoring.
 However, this contest grew into a tense pitcher's duel.

 In the bottom of the 9th, pinch-hitter Jorge Orta led off for the Royals against Cardinals pitcher Todd Worrell with Kansas City trailing 1–0 and hit a ground ball to first baseman Jack Clark.
 Clark threw over to pitcher Worrell, who was running over to cover first base in time to beat the speedy Orta and did.
 Yet first base umpire Don Denkinger still called Orta safe at first.
 Steve Balboni then hit a pop-up to first which Jack Clark missed for an error, keeping Balboni's at-bat alive, and he promptly singled to put men on first and second.